-Back in January of this year 10 martech firms came together, spearheading the “CRM Is Not Enough” movement.
+Recently, 10 martech firms came together, spearheading the “CRM Is Not Enough” movement.

 This post is less about this “declaration” but more about email best practices.
-A somewhat-subjective (OK, a lot subjective) and somewhat-scientific marketing email teardown.
+A somewhat-subjective (OK, a lot subjective) and somewhat-scientific email marketing teardown.

 You see, when I added my name to the launch webinar I opted in for receiving marketing messages of the companies behind the declaration.
 All of these companies got my details at the same time, through the same channel.
 I may have been on email lists of some of these companies previously too, but even so, my observations and conclusions hold.